Multivariate expansivity theory and Pierce-Birkhoff conjecture: Expansion in mixed and specified directions

-\begin{remark} Next we prove a fundamental result which shows that an expansion is commutative.
-This reinforces the very notion that there is no need to give precedence to the direction of an expansion.
-In essence, it gives some flexibility to the way and manner an expansion could be carried out. \end{remark}
+Here, we verify the commutative property of an expansion.
+This reinforces the fact that there is no need to give precedence to the direction of an expansion.
+In essence, it gives some flexibility to the way and manner in which an expansion could be applied on tuples of polynomials.

 \begin{proposition} An expansion is commutative. \end{proposition}